ozza/storemak/README.md

 > **Laziness:** AI GENERATED CONTENT

-# Wall Art Mockup Generator
+# Wall Art Mockup Generator (For Etsy, Shopify, etc..)

 This project is a Python script that generates wall art mockups for images and image sets.
 It takes images from an input directory and places them into a template image, simulating a wall frame.